 New South Wales Government – Proudly supporting the Rotary International Convention 2014

 The Sydney Trains network that serves the greater Sydney area operates most routes from 4 a.m. to midnight.
 NSW TrainLink operates rail service to cities in New South Wales and just beyond.
-Airport Link trains run from all City Circle stations to the domestic and international terminals at Sydney Airport about every 10 minutes.
+Airport Link trains are privately operated and run from all City Circle stations to the domestic and international terminals at Sydney Airport about every 10 minutes.
+You will need to pay fare if you take the train to the City Circle on your arrival.
+But show your registration badge on your return trip to the airport through 5 June for free fare on the Airport Link.
 Light Rail trams run from Central Station to Chinatown locations, Darling Harbour, The Star, Sydney Fish Markets, and Wentworth Park 24 hours a day.

 Sydney Buses travel throughout the city and beyond.
 A free Sydney shuttle bus (Route 555) operates every 10 minutes on a circuit from Central Station to Circular Quay, along George and Elizabeth streets.